 Delhi assaults the senses.
 It’s polluted, noisy, smelly and can look as rough as fuck but just when you think you can’t take it anymore, there are glorious gardens and majestic temples that restore one’s faith in the city.
 Many are in the districts to the south of the historic centre, in New Delhi, Mehrauli…

-A visit to the abbey town of Echternach
+A visit to the abbey town of Echternach, Luxembourg

-Plans to visit the picturesque castle that stands on a bluff overlooking the village of Vianden in rural Luxembourg were scuppered by that old favourite of a British weekend, railway engineering works.
-So we found ourselves in the city’s central station trying to work out what to do with our Sunday.
+Plans to visit a picturesque castle that stands on a bluff overlooking the village of Vianden in rural Luxembourg were scuppered by that old favourite of a British weekend, railway engineering works.
+So we found ourselves in Luxembourg City’s central station trying to work out what to do with our Sunday.
 I didn’t want to…

 Going weird: The ossuary at Kutna Hora